giovanniboscu/continuous-section-field/README.md

 > **Geometric scope and limitations**
 > CSF is not a FEM solver: it provides a geometric formulation for a multiple non-prismatic member and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
-> Members are defined by polygonal end sections connected by straight generator lines (ruled surfaces) with consistent polyline topology between ends.
-Curved outlines are handled by polygonal approximation (increase the number of sides to reach the desired accuracy).
+> Curved outlines are handled by polygonal approximation (increase the number of sides to reach the desired accuracy).

  See: **[core assumptions](docs/core_assumption.md)**